marklogic-community/eauser-geomapper/src/private/README.md

 ought to contain private values and nothing else.

-Private API keys are stored in the module keys.sjs
+Private API keys are stored in the module `keys.sjs` :

 ```javascript